Pride of Place - Plant a Mini Orchard

 - Water well after planting.

-Feed your plants and they will reward you.
+Feed your fruit and they will reward you with a bumper crop.
 Plants use nutrients from the soil as they grow, so replenishing the nutrients ensures your fruit plants will grow to their full potential.

-Feed your orchard with Tui Enrich Fruit, Citrus, Tree & Shrub Fertiliser for optimum nutrition with its triple action formula.
+Feed your fruit trees with Tui Enrich Fruit, Citrus, Tree & Shrub Fertiliser for optimum nutrition with its triple action formula.
 Apply every six months, for best results apply in early spring and late summer.

-Don’t forget to water your fruit trees – especially over the warm summer months.
+Don’t forget to water your fruit trees – especially over the warm summer months as fruit forms.
+Water deeply and regularly.
 Well watered, well nourished fruit will have a better chance of keeping insect pests and diseases at bay.

 Prune if you need to for either a desired shape, to remove any diseased stems, or to improve air circulation.
 Leaves are the life of the tree, so don’t cut unnecessarily, particularly before the tree has matured